thewtex/thesis/plaque_strain/plaque_strain.rst

 finer levels in the pyramid are explored can increase the robustness of tracking.
 For the results explored in this chapter, a simple linear function was applied the search region size from the coarsest level to the finest level.
-The value of these parameters are shown in |displacement_sequence_options|.
+The value of these parameters is shown in |displacement_sequence_options|.
 The search region size is expressed as a factor of the matching-block size, and it is greater than 1.
 Note that even if the search region factor was specified to be the same at the top level and the bottom level, the search region still shrinks